Tate-masterofCHAOS/Portfolio/README.md

 ## Project Description
 ___
-This project is a compilation of six projects I am proud of including a fincance calculator, a movie reccomender, a password generator, a morse code translater, an anime library, and an amazing main menu for an indie game im working on known as Celestial Ruins
+This project is a compilation of six projects I am proud of including a budget allocator/tax calculator, a movie reccomender, a password generator, a morse code translater, an anime library, and an amazing main menu for an indie game im working on known as Celestial Ruins

 ## Installation
 ___